aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 </MockedAggregate>
 ```

-`<MockedAggregate`\> attributes:
+`<MockedAggregate\>` attributes:

 `objectType` - (optional) - Type of the object being aggregated.
-Default value if not provided is 'account'.
-This value must match 'objectType' value from application schema.
+The default value if not provided is 'account'.
+This value must match the 'objectType' value from the application schema.

-**Tags:**
+`partial` - (optional) - Boolean.
+Allows a mocked aggregation to be expressed as a change set instead of a full account snapshot.
+#### Behavior
+* partial="false" or omitted: The provided attributes are treated as the complete state of the external account.
+Attributes not listed are considered intentionally absent (and may be removed or ignored by downstream logic).
+* partial="true": Unspecified attributes from the currently known account (same application + native identity) are preserved.
+Only supplied attributes are treated as changed.
+This prevents accidental loss of unrelated data and reduces test verbosity.
+* If no prior account exists, partial="true" behaves the same as false.
+#### Effects (when true):
+* You can send only the attributes you want to add or modify.
+* Existing values for omitted attributes are retained.
+* Supplied attributes always take precedence.
+#### Use when:
+* Simulating incremental updates.
+* Focusing a test on a small attribute change.
+* Avoiding unintended side effects from omitting unrelated attributes.
+#### Avoid when:
+* Intentionally testing removal/absence of attributes.
+* Validating behavior on a full authoritative snapshot.

+***Tags:***

 `<ApplicationName>`\- Application to aggregate from.